waddington/project-ideas/README.md

 * Leather Apple watch strap
 * Facebook messenger chat bot to interact with YNAB
 * Webpage on server that lists all portals on there
-* A social media like-buying website - pass the order onto fiverr
+* A social media like-buying website - pass the order onto fiverr (socialadvisor.store)

+---

 * Explore NN compression
 * Explore NN's incorporating salience